-“We have no money,” her father said.
-“The village clinic can’t help her.
+“We’re all worried.
+We worry all the time,” he said.
+“We have no money.
+The village clinic can’t help her.
 We can’t afford the kind of surgery she needs.
 We kept praying, and worrying, and looking for help.”

-When the time came for them to walk up the gangway to the ship, Souleymane called himself “the happiest man in the world.”
-Houssainatou’s bravery had never shone brighter — as she explored the place that would be her home for the next two weeks, a volunteer crewmember asked her how she felt about her upcoming surgery.
+When the time came for them to walk the gangway to the ship, Souleymane called himself “the happiest man in the world.”
+Houssainatou’s bravery had never shone brighter — as she explored the place that would be her home for the next two weeks, a volunteer crew member asked her how she felt about her upcoming surgery.
 “I’m not nervous… I’ll be asleep through it all anyway,” she said.

 The sight made Souleymane exuberant with joy and gratitude.
 “I cannot believe it.
 She is so beautiful!” he exclaimed.
 “I am so happy and so excited to bring her home to see the family.”

 After several post-op follow up appointments, Houssainatou was healed — happier and healthier than she’d ever been.
-As the two got ready to leave the ship and return home to their family, Souleymane reflected on what her surgery has meant to them.
+As the two got ready to leave the ship and return home to their family, Souleymane reflected on what her surgery has meant to them:

 “My heart is free now.
 The fear is gone,” he said.
 “I used to spend every day afraid she would die young, but now I will spend my time helping her have a future.
 I want her to become a doctor so she can help people the way she herself has been helped.”